Intent - What are we trying to achieve?

 Implementation - How will we achieve it?

-This agreed syllabus requires that all pupils develop an understanding of Christianity in each key stage.
-In addition, across the age range, pupils will develop understanding of the principal religions represented in the UK, in line with the law.
+The Plymouth Agreed Syllabus requires that all pupils develop an understanding of Christianity in each key stage.
+In addition, across the age range, pupils will develop understanding of the principal religions represented in the UK.
 These are Islam, Hinduism, Sikhism, Buddhism and Judaism.
 Furthermore, children from families where non-religious worldviews are held are represented in almost all of our classrooms.
 These worldviews, including for example Humanism, will also be the focus for study in thematic units.

 Pupils are to study in-depth the religious traditions of the following groups: